MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-A-Office-Secretary-Transportation/part-40-Procedures-Transportation-Workplace-Drug-Alcohol-Testing-Programs/subpart-G-Medical-Review-Officers-Verification-Process/section-40.163.md

 (1) Full name, as indicated on the CCF, of the employee tested;

-(2) Specimen ID number from the CCF and the donor SSN or employee ID number;
+(2) Specimen ID number from the CCF and the SSN or employee ID No.;

 (3) Reason for the test, if indicated on the CCF (e.g., random, post-accident);